Embedded Trefftz discontinuous Galerkin methods: Introduction

 Discontinuous Galerkin (DG) schemes can be easily combined with Trefftz functions as the basis construction of elements decouples.
 Trefftz-DG schemes for Laplace equations have been analyzed in \cite{HMPS14,LiShu2006,LiShu2012}.
 Different time-dependent problems have been discussed recently, such as wave problems in one space dimension \cite{SpaceTimeTDG,KSTW2014,PFT09}, the acoustic wave equation \cite{StockerSchoeberl,mope18,bgl2016}, elasto-acoustics \cite{bcds20}, a class of Friedrichs systems coming from linear transport \cite{buet2020trefftz,morel2018trefftz}, for time-dependent Maxwell's equation see \cite{kretzschmarphd,EKSW15}, and the linear Schr\"odinger equation \cite{tdgschroedinger}.
 Very popular applications of Trefftz methods are wave propagation problems in frequency domain.
 There, no polynomial Trefftz space exists and plane wave functions are used instead.
-A DG scheme for Helmholtz equation has been presented and analysed in \cite{cessenat1998application,ghp09,mps13,hmp11b,AndreaPhD}, for more information on Trefftz methods for Helmholtz equation see the recent survey \cite{TrefftzSurvey} and the references therein.
-Plane waves have also been used for linear elasticity \cite{moiola2013plane} and time-harmonic Maxwell's equation \cite{HMP11,fure2020discontinuous,AndreaPhD}.
+A DG scheme for Helmholtz equation has been presented and analyzed in \cite{cessenat1998application,ghp09,mps13,hmp11b,AndreaPhD}, for more information on Trefftz methods for Helmholtz equation see the recent survey \cite{TrefftzSurvey} and the references therein.
+Plane waves have also been used for linear elasticity \cite{moiola2013plane} and time-harmonic Maxwell's equation \cite{HMP11,fure2020discontinuous,AndreaPhD}. \rv{Apart from combining Trefftz spaces with DG schemes, harmonic polynomials and plane waves have also been combined with virtual element methods, see \cite{zbMATH06596743,zbMATH06996162,zbMATH07139237}}.

 In the case of a differential operator with smooth coefficients the local solutions in a Trefftz space are not sufficient to provide high-order approximation.
 This can be circumvented by weakening the requirements of the Trefftz space, providing again a sufficiently large basis.
 In \cite{qtrefftz} a quasi-Trefftz DG method is introduced and analyzed for the acoustic wave equation with smooth coefficients.
 Plane waves have been generalized to work with a DG method for the Helmholtz equation with smooth coefficient in \cite{ImbertGeradDespres2014}.